Craio/RaspberryPi/UnicornWeather/readme.md

 Credits
 -------
-[Pimoroni](https://pimoroni.com/) for writing the [Library for UnicornHAT](https://github.com/pimoroni/unicorn-hat) and providing excelent examples on how to use this awesome little device!
+[Pimoroni](https://pimoroni.com/) for writing the [Library for UnicornHAT](https://github.com/pimoroni/unicorn-hat) and providing excellent examples on how to use this awesome little device!

 GitHub user [ZeevG](https://github.com/ZeevG/) for writing the](https://github.com/ZeevG/python-forecast.io)